 Your first line of defense should be to set up profanity filters, including lists of all the common words used by hate groups and extremists.

-Add to that, high quality, tailored machine learning models.
-Learning from previous moderation decisions, in tandem with your filters, they will be able to keep your site clean from anything except grey area cases.
-Using AI moderation, powered by machine learning, you will even be able to catch hate speech expressed through pictures; for example, in cases where users upload images of swastikas or memes with inappropriate words on them.
+Add to that high-quality, tailored machine learning models.
+Learning from previous moderation decisions, in tandem with your filters, they will be able to keep your site clean from anything except a grey area cases.
+Using AI moderation powered by machine learning, you can even catch hate speech expressed through pictures; for example, in cases where users upload images of swastikas or memes with inappropriate words on them.

-For the grey area cases, a team of experienced content moderators should be applied.
-This team should have someone dedicated to research, as trends shift and wordings change.
-It is important that the team is continuously kept up to date so they know what to look for and are aware when seemingly innocent words uttered online suddenly hide a more nefarious meaning due to events in the real world.
+A team of experienced content moderators for the grey area cases should be applied.
+This team should have someone dedicated to research as trends shift and wordings change.
+The team must be continuously updated.
+Hence, they know what to look for and are aware when seemingly innocent words uttered online suddenly hide a more nefarious meaning.
 Context is everything.

-Consider something non-heinous like the twitter hashtags #thedress, #whiteandgold and #blackandblue.
-There were more than 10 million tweets using these back in 2015, but for someone who had not seen the picture of the black and blue dress that appeared gold and white to some it would be impossible to understand what was discussed.
+Consider something non-heinous like the Twitter hashtags #thedress, #whiteandgold, and #blackandblue.
+More than 10 million tweets were using these back in 2015.
+For someone who had not seen the picture of the black and blue dress that appeared gold and white to some, it would be impossible to understand what was discussed.

-Now replace those twitter hashtags with a reference to an offensive meme and you will understand why it is so important for your moderation team to keep on top of trends and be very knowledgeable about Internet culture in general.
+Now replace those Twitter hashtags with references to an offensive meme.
+You will understand why it is so important for your moderation team to keep on top of trends and be very knowledgeable about Internet culture in general.

 Embrace and include your community